acisops/acis_anomaly_pages/source/dpab_shutdown.rst

   more involved analysis with the ACIS team.
 * As soon as the time of the DPA-B shutdown is known, inform ``sot_yellow_alert``.
 * Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
-* Call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop a CAP to recover.
+* Send an email to ``sot_red_alert`` and call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop a CAP to recover.
-* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu.
+* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
   It will also be necessary to call the OC/CC to determine which number should be used for the CAP.
   The steps in the CAP will depend on whether or not the active BEP has executed a watchdog reboot.
   This may happen if the shutdown occurs during an observation that utilitizes the side B FEPs (side B powers FEPs 3-5), or if a subsequent observation requests them.
 Note that this implies that a watchdog reboot of the BEP will be avoided only if it occurs during an observation using only 1 or 2 CCDs, and until an observation occurs using 3 or more CCDs.

   1. If the BEP has not executed a watchdog reboot, the steps should be: